Sustainability in Action

-Together with Good Soil Ministries and Woodland Community Organization, World Servants is working to meet the needs of the community.
+Together with the local church and Woodland Community Organization, World Servants is working to meet the needs of the community.
 Mission teams assist homeowners with repairs, such as re-roofing, new windows, exterior painting, improving living conditions.
 Help us encourage this hardworking community as they move forward and make positive changes for a bright future.

 Open the Door to a Brighter Future

-The communities of Brownton, Grafton and Richwood, West Virginia are some of the most historic in the US but the beauty of the Appalachian Mountain range belies the poverty you find in these areas.
+The communities of Brownton, Flemington, Grafton, and Richwood, West Virginia are some of the most historic in the US but the beauty of the Appalachian Mountain range belies the poverty you find in these areas.